spatialos/gdk-for-unity/docs/content/glossary.md

 ## Entity

-All of the objects inside a [SpatialOS world](https://docs.improbable.io/reference/latest/shared/glossary#spatialos-world) are entities: they’re the basic building block of the world.
+All of the objects inside a [SpatialOS world](#spatialos-world) are entities: they’re the basic building blocks of the world.
 Examples include players, NPCs, and objects in the world like trees.

 Entities are made up of [components](#component), which store the data associated with that entity.

-[Workers](#worker) can only see the entities they're [interested in](#interest).
-Workers can represent these entities locally any way you like.
+[Workers](#worker) can only see the entities they're [interested in](https://docs.improbable.io/reference/latest/shared/glossary#interest).
+Client-workers can represent these entities in any way you like.

-For example, for workers built using Unity, you might want to have a prefab associated with each entity type, and spawn a GameObject for each entity the worker has [checked out](#checking-out).
+For example, for client-workers built using Unity, you might want to have a prefab associated with each entity type, and spawn a GameObject for each entity the worker has [checked out](#https://docs.improbable.io/reference/latest/shared/glossary#checking-out).

-You can have other objects that are *not* entities locally on workers - like UI for a player - but no other worker will be able to see them, because they're not part of the [SpatialOS world](https://docs.improbable.io/reference/latest/shared/glossary#spatialos-world).
+You can have other objects that are *not* entities locally on workers - like UI for a player - but no other worker will be able to see them, because they're not part of the [SpatialOS world](#spatialos-world).

 > Related:
 > * [Concepts: Entities]({{urlRoot}}/shared/concepts/world-entities-components)